 Once the police are on en route, make sure to document the scene of the accident and take down witness information.
 As soon as your condition is stable, hire a hit-and-run accident lawyer to help you file a claim and recover damages.
 Knowing when to hire a car accident injury lawyer is crucial to the success of your claim.
 Contacting an attorney before speaking with your insurance company helps to ensure that your rights are protected, and your accident claim is airtight.

 Legal Options for Chicago Hit-and-Run Accident Victims

-A hit-and-run accident attorney at Lloyd Miller Law Group can help you explore your legal options after a crash.
+A hit-and-run accident attorney at Lloyd Miller Law can help you explore your legal options after a crash.
 Our lawyers will identify all parties who contributed to the crash and avenues of recovery.
 Your car accident attorney will guide you through the claims process and keep you informed as your case progresses, so you can make the right decisions when pursuing compensation for your losses.

 Generally, accident victims have two legal options to recover damages after a hit-and-run.
 They are:

 How a Hit-and-Run Accident Attorney Helps Your Case